Dolby Atmos VS DTS:X

 Then again, these companies do have a long competitive history so I shouldn’t be too surprised.

-I’ve personally experienced both of these wonderful formats, so I want to first give you a little background on them before I share my take on which I found to be better.
+I’ve personally experienced both of these wonderful formats, so I want to first give you a little background on them before I share my take on if one was better than the other.

-More importantly, this should help you with deciding whether or not it’s time to upgrade.
+More importantly, this might help with deciding whether or not it’s time to upgrade.

 History Dolby Atmos